Using the right privacy-focused browser can go a long way in protecting you from online tracking, WebRTC leaks, and browser fingerprinting.

 Waterfox doesn’t receive updates at quite the same rate as core Firefox, which means it isn’t always quite as secure as its fiery cousin.

-Waterfox does send back your OS and browser version to check for updates, but this shouldn’t be a concern for most users.
+Waterfox does send back details about your OS and browser version in order to check for updates, but this shouldn’t be a concern for most users.

 - Based on Firefox source-code